If you’re a hotel marketer in 2020, you’ve become pretty familiar with the term ‘crisis management’.

 It’s our job, as marketers, to speak to them.
 To reassure them.
 To help them remember that holidays aren’t just a change of scenery – they’re an invaluable way to bolster our mental health, to restore balance to our lives, to bring our respective families closer together.

-We can do that through content.
+We can do that through high-quality content.
 Nothing’s changed, except people are actually now in need of a holiday more than ever before (whether they realise it or not).
-So, to solve that problem, we can create itineraries, guides, practical pieces that help address their concerns.
+So, to solve that problem, we can create itineraries, guides, and educational assets that help address their concerns.

 Here are some key areas to focus on: